 Her family and friends will always have precious and loving memories of her and she will always be cherished and remembered by her devoted son and daughter, Roy Lee Thompson, III (Shari) of Riverdale, Ga., and Bethel Terry of Ozark, Al. Grandchildren: Eryan (Nichole) Thompson, Royanna (Eric) Hilton, Roy Lee Thompson, IV (Delisa), Eryanna (Shabria), of College Park, Ga. and Isaiah Terry of Ozark, Al. Great-grands: Eryel, Eryon, Eryonna (deceased), Eryan, Jr., Eric, Jr., Eryka, Errol, Za’Naya, Riyanna, Eryn, and Rayla, all of College Park, Ga.
 Two sisters, Hazel Turner and Nancy McFarlin (Ozark, Al.).
 Loving Nephews: Calvin Beale (Nora), Aiea, HI., William Beale & Daron Brew (Ozark, Al.), Arthur Ray Bakari & Perry (Latonya) Bakari, Newark, N.J., Ted (Tammie)Thompson, Edwin (Stacy) Beale, Cary, N.C., Eric (Cindy) Thompson, Manila, Philippines; Michael (Vera) Thompson, Mitchelville, MD, Phillip Thompson, Stone Mountain, Ga., Son-in-law, Jody Terry, Devoted nieces, Deborah Benton, Enterprise, Al., Yolanda McFarlin and Renorda McFarlin of Ozark, Al. A very special niece, Victoria Smith, Twynette Thompson, Atlanta, Ga., Sherry Thompson, Helen Woodyard (David), LaGrange, Ga., Hayward (Sandra) McFarlin, El Paso, TX, Mary Sanders, Roanoke, Al. Kara Thompson Covington, Cleverly, MD, Jeanne Thompson, Brother’s in law Huey (Girtha) Thompson, Huntsville, Al., Cleophus (Vera) Thompson, Ft.
 Washington, MD.
 The family also acknowledges other family members and friends.

-To send flowers to Mother Betty Jane Thompson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mother Betty Jane Thompson, please visit our floral store.